karrirasinmaki/blackpepperswing-www/_courses/2019-winter-helsinki-collegiate-shag-beginners.md

 registration_close: 2019-01-25T12:00
 show_reg: true
 ---
+Note: We have reserved 30min after the class (19.00-19.30) for practice if wanted.
+Students can play their own music.
+---

 ### Content

-This course aims at teaching you the very basics of Collegiate Shag.
-You will learn how to move yourself and with your partner to faster tempo swing tunes.
+This course consists of two parts:

+Part I (25.1.-15.2.) is suitable for total Beginners and anyone who wants to polish their basics.
+You will learn how to move yourself and with your partner to that uptempo Shag music.
 We will work on basic patterns, rhythms, footwork drills, and fundamentals of partner connection.

-If you have been dancing shag before, this course could still be for you!
-After 4 weeks we move more towards improvers stuff, so we are sure you get enough challenges.
-If you have never danced before, no worries, we start from very basics so it's easy for everyone to join in :).
+In this part everyone learns to lead and follow the Shag basics.

+Part II (15.2.-15.3.) is suitable for those who already have solid Shag basics.
+The course material will offer new challenges also for those who have previously attended Improvers level classes and/or intense weekend workshops.
+During this part of the course you can specialize in one role.

+As registration option you can either take Part I + Part II or only Part II.

 #### What is Collegiate Shag?
 <iframe width="600" height="340" src="https://www.youtube.com/embed/CfjclgNtUpI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>